About Shrub Oak New — In Depth

 Frequently Asked Questions

-To register to vote in Shrub Oak, New York, residents can register online through the New York State Board of Elections's website, by mail, or in person at the Westchester County elections office.
+To register to vote in Shrub Oak, New York, residents can register online through the New York State Board of Elections website, by mail, or in person at the Westchester County elections office.
 New York requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the New York State Board of Elections's voter lookup tool.
-For local municipal elections in Shrub Oak, contact the Westchester County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the New York State Board of Elections voter lookup tool.
+For local county and state elections (Shrub Oak is an unincorporated community in Westchester County and does not hold municipal elections), contact the Westchester County Clerk's office for schedules and ballot information.

-Property records for Shrub Oak, New York are maintained by the Westchester Town/City Assessor's Office and the Westchester County County Clerk.
+Property records for Shrub Oak, New York are maintained by the Westchester Town Assessor's Office and the Westchester County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Westchester County, including parcels in Shrub Oak.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Westchester County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Westchester County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New York counties provide online property record searches through their county websites.
-For in-person requests, visit the Westchester County offices at the county courthouse.
 The Westchester County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Shrub Oak, New York residents are available through both county and state offices.
 The New York State Department of Health, Vital Records Section, located in Albany, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New York.
 Orders can be placed online, by mail, or in person.
 Locally, the Westchester County Clerk's office issues marriage licenses and maintains marriage records for Westchester County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.